-Numeri cal and Analytical Reasoning 2 6
+English

-BMTH 101 or a higher level mathematics course (except BMTH 112), plus an additional course in mathematics, logic, statistics, or computer science.
+Numerical and Analytical Reasoning 2 cs,

 Speech 3

-• BSPC 140, 201, 210 or 230 3
+BSPC 140, 201, 210 or 230

 Liberal Arts

-Liberal Arts Electives (humanities and social/behavioral sciences) 4 6
+Liberal Arts Electives (humanities and social/behavioral sciences) 4

-BHIS 101, 102, 111, 112, 115, or 116 3
+BHIS 101, 102, 111, 112, 115, or 116

-Fine Arts 5 3
+Fine Arts 5

-Social/Behavioral Sciences 6 3
+Social/Behavioral Sciences 6

-Natura 1 Sciences 7
+Natural Sciences 7

-Two courses, at least one with associated laboratory 7
+Two courses, at least one with associated laboratory7

-Foreign Languages Students shall demonstrate in one foreign language the ability to comprehend the topic and main ideas in written and, with the exception of Latin and Ancient Greek, spoken texts on familiar subjects.
-For foreign languages taught at USCB, this requirement may be satisfied and credit earned by proficiency.
-For all other foreign languages, the requirement is waived but no credit is earned by demonstrating an equivalent proficiency.
-5
+Foreign Languages

-Non-We estern Studies 8 0- .3
+Non-Western Studies 8

 A distribution requirement that may be satisfied by one of the above mentioned courses or by additional coursework.

-1Students may place out of BENG 101L with an appropriate score on the Freshman English Placement Exam.
-Students who transfer into USCB with credit for first-semester freshman composition are exempt from the BENG 101L requirement.
+1 Students may place out of BENG 101L with an appropriate score on the Freshman English Placement Exam.
+Students who transfer into USCB with credit for first-seme ester

+Teshman composition are exempt from the BENG 101L requirement.
 2Business majors must take two math courses: either BMTH 111/111L or BMTH 115 (with a grade of 'C' or higher), and BMTH 122 or BMTH141.
 Early Childhood Education majors must take BMTH 221 and 222 and pass these courses with a grade of C or higher.
-Nursing majors must take BMTH 111/111L or a higher level mathematics course and
+Nursing majors must take BMTH 111/111L or a higher level mathematics course and BSTA 201.

-4Carly Childhood Education majors must pass this requirement with a grade of C or higher.
+3Early Childhood Education majors must pass this requirement with a grade of C or higher.

-4Courses from the following disciplines: BFRO, BANT, BARH, BATS, BECO, BENG, BFRE, BGEO, BGER, BHIS, BJOU, BLIN, BMUS, BPHI, BPOL, BPSY, BRLG, BSOC, BSPA, BSPC, BTHE.
-Business majors, Early Childhood Education majors and Liberal Studies majors must select one course of English Literature, BENG 270 or higher, to fulfill 35 hours of this requirement.
+2Courses from the following disciplines: BFRO, BANT, BARH, BATS, BECO, BENG, BFRE, BGEO, BGER, BHIS, BJOU, BLIN, BMUS, BPHI, BPOL, BPSY, BRLG, BSOC, BSPA, BSPC, BTHE.
+Early Childhood Education majors and Liberal Studies majors must select one course of English Literature, 200 level or higher, to fulfill 3 hours of this requirement.
 English majors may use 3 hours of their major prerequisites toward this requirement.
-Early Childhood Education majors must fill the remainder of this requirement with BPSY 101 or BSOC 101.
+Early Childhood Education majors must fulfill the remainder of this requirement with BPSY 101 or BSOC 101.
 Business majors must fulfill the remainder of this requirement with BECO 221.
 Nursing majors must take BPSY 101 and BPSY 321.
 5Courses from: BARH, BATS, BMUS, or BTHE.
-Early Childhood Education majors must take and Liberal Studies majors are encouraged to take BARH 105, BARH 106, BMUS alaboratory or neito components, but which incorporates these components in the main curriculum.
-The other natural science course must be a 4-creatic course with the separately listed laboratory.
-Early Childhood Education majors must take ne course in Biological Sciences (BBIO) and one course in Physical Sciences (BAST, BPHY, BCHM, or BMAR 111, 112, or 210).
-Nursing majors must take BBIO 243/243L and BBIO 244/244L or the equivalent coursework.
+Early Childhood Education majors must take and Liberal Studies majors are encouraged to take BARH 105, BARH 106, BMUS

-Courses from: BANT, BECO, BGEO, BGST, BLIN, BPOL, BPSY, BSOC and BSST.
+110, or BTHE 200.
+6Courses from: BANT, BECO, BGEO, BGST, BLIN, BPOL, BPSY, BSOC and BSST.
 Human Services major prerequisites may be used to satisfy this requirement.
 Early Childhood Education majors must take BPOL 201.
 Business majors must take BECO 222.
 Nursing majors must take BSOC 101.

-Courses from: BAST, BBIO, BCHM, BGEL, BMAR, BSME and BPHY.
+Courses from BAST, BBIO, BCHM, BGEL, BMAR, BSME and BPHY.
 One of the natural science courses may be a 3-credit course that is designed without a separate laboratory or field component, but which incorporates these components in the main curriculum.
-The other natural science course must be a 4-credit course with embedded or
+The other natural science course must be a 4-credit course with embedded or separately listed laboratory.
+Early Childhood Education majors must take one course in Biological Sciences (BBIO) and one course in Physical Sciences (BAST, BPHY, BCHM, or BMAR 111, 112, or 210).
+Nursing majors must take BBIO 243/243L and BBIO 244/244L or the equivalent coursework.
+The following courses have been approved for this requirement: BANT 102, BANT 301, BANT 312, BANT 351, BANT 352, BANT 452, BARH 349, BENG 291,

-The following courses have been approved for this requirement: BANT 102, BANT 312, BANT 312, BANT 317, BANT 352, BANT 452, BARH 349, BENG 291, BGEO 121, BGST 301, BGST 308, BHIS 109, BHIS 115, BHIS 116, BRLG 203, BSOC 315 and BSPA 380B.
+8The following courses have been approved for this requirement: BANT 102, BANT 301, BANT 312, BANT 317, BANT 351, BANT 352, BANT 452, BARH 349, BENG 291, BGEO 121, BGST 301, BGST 398, BHIS 109, BHIS 115, BHIS 116, BRLG 203, BSOC 315 and BSPA 380B.
 Non-equivalent transfer credits may be evaluated for approval on a case by case basis by the Program Director for General Education.
 Early Childhood Education majors must take BGEO 121, BANT 102, or BSOC 315.
-Nursing degree students
+Nursing degree students must take BANT 452.